Update Waiting Process Instance Design

 You can push process design changes to the “sleeping” process instance(s).

-These design changes can affect the workflow steps that have already been completed or are pending processing.
+These design changes can affect workflow steps that have already been completed or are in progress.

 You need to create and execute a new process instance.
-Click the “View Instance” hyperlink to see the process instance.
+Click the “View Instance” hyperlink to view the process instance.

-The process instance is rendered on a new page, and the status is “sleeping” at the “Task” step.
+The process instance is displayed on a new page, and the status is “sleeping” at the “Task” step.

-You need to navigate back to the process designer and modify the workflow design.
+You need to return to the process designer and modify the workflow design.
 Save the process definition.
 Note: Design changes are significant when applied to a process path that has not yet been executed.

-On the process instance page, select the “sleeping” instance and click the Utils - Update - Design menu option to apply the design changes.
+On the process instance page, select the “sleeping” instance, then click the Utils > Update > Design menu option to apply the design changes.

-A pop-up window is displayed for confirmation.
+A pop-up window appears for confirmation.
 You can choose to re-execute “All, Changed or No” waiting steps by selecting the appropriate buttons.
-Click the Ok button to continue.
+Click the OK button to continue.

-The design changes have been applied, and an alert notification is displayed as shown below.
+The design changes have been applied, and an alert is displayed as shown below.

 You can render the process instance to view the design changes.

-The design changes are recorded in the process instance's history log.
-Select the process instance and click the Utils - History menu option.
+Design changes are recorded in the process instance's history log.
+Select the process instance, then click the Utils > History menu option.

-The process instance - view history tab displays the design updated event as shown below.
+The Process Instance > View history tab shows the design updated event as shown below.

-Note: The values passed to variables or globals in a process instance through the API are retained by default, regardless of whether they are correct.
+Note: Values passed to variables or globals in a process instance through the API are retained by default, regardless of whether they are correct.